Alinaconst/alina-website/content/_index.md

           date_start: '2020-02-01'
           date_end: ''
           description: |2-

-              * Scaling Software Engineering & AIML teams in Europe (Zürich, Cambridge, Barcelona, Paris, Münich).
-Areas covered: Health AI, Computer Vision, NLP, Machine Learning Research, Data engineering, Siri teams (translation, annotation, search, visual search)
+              * Drove the expansion of Artificial Intelligence and Software Engineering teams across Europe, establishing hubs in Zurich, Cambridge, Barcelona, Paris, and Munich.
-              * Diversity champion: highest number of diverse hires in region (60% in FY22)
+              * Achieved a regional record of 60% diverse hires in FY22/23, demonstrating a commitment to building inclusive and representative teams.
-              * Represented Apple @ AI conferences: NeurIPS, ICCV, CVPR, ECCV
+              * Represented Apple at prestigious AI, Computer Vision and Speech conferences, including NeurIPS, ICCV, CVPR, and ECCV.
-              * Provided outstanding candidate experience: top ratings from candidates
+              * Consistently delivered exceptional candidate experiences, earning top ratings from candidates, showcasing dedication to building positive relationships throughout the recruitment process.
-              * Successfully and consistently delivered in a fast paced, fast changing environment with aggressive targets: averaging 50+ hires per year
+              * Thrived in a fast-paced, dynamic environment, consistently exceeding aggressive hiring targets, averaging over 40 hires annually, highlighting my ability to deliver results under pressure.
-              * Partnered with HR and other stakeholders to deliver great complexity of internal transfers between US (Cupertino) and Europe
+              * Collaborating effectively with US peers and other stakeholders to facilitate complex internal transfers between Apple's Cupertino headquarters and European offices, demonstrating my ability to navigate complex organizational structures and achieve shared goals.
-              * Developed and maintained quality talent pipelines through extensive sourcing and market mapping
+              * Cultivated and maintained  robust talent pipelines through extensive sourcing and market mapping initiatives,ensuring a steady supply of qualified candidates to meet the evolving needs of the company.
-              * Provided comprehensive, data orientated advice to hiring managers
+              * Provided data-driven, comprehensive hiring guidance to hiring managers, empowering them to make informed decisions.

         - title: Technical Recruiter
           company: Education First